Taxim: An Example-based Simulation Model for GelSight Tactile Sensors: Experiments

-\textbf{Speed Testing} Our dense marker motion field simulation runs 9.22 seconds on average tested with CPU only.
-According to Narang \etal\cite{sim2realBioTac}'s 5.57 seconds per sim for BioTac sensor in Isaac Gym with GPU acceleration, our simulation has a reasonable low computing demand.
+\textbf{Speed Testing} Our dense marker motion field simulation runs 9.22 seconds on average tested with CPU only. {The FEM simulation in ANSYS with CPU costs 2 to 4 hrs for difference cases.} In addition, according to Narang \etal\cite{narang2021sim}'s 5.57 seconds per sim for BioTac sensor in Isaac Gym with GPU acceleration, our simulation has a reasonable low computing demand.

 We show some final results that combine the optical simulation and marker motion simulation in Fig.~\ref{fig:all_markers_1}.